BinauralMeet/binaural-meet/docs/PerformanceOptimizationPractice.md

 Participants have nested data structure for UI to render.
 For example,  `pariticpants - some participant - pose - position`.
 In [prototype 1](https://github.com/hasevr/jitsi-party), We've found that naive way of updating UI would cause lag after user interaction (like change local participant position with keyboard).
 For more fluid interaction, the following are our tries to optimize the performance of React.

 ## 1. Avoid using props for message passing
+### Theory

 In [round 1](https://medium.com/@alexandereardon/performance-optimisations-for-react-applications-b453c597b191) and [round 2](https://medium.com/@alexandereardon/performance-optimisations-for-react-applications-round-2-2042e5c9af97), author have introduced ways to improve performance.

+He proposed to use：

+1. use `shouldComponentUpdate` to avoid re-render on sibling nodes.

-He proposed to use connected components to update specific node on virtual DOM directly.
+2. connected components to update specific node on virtual DOM directly.
 That avoids costs on reconciliation & render on its ancestor nodes.

+### Practice

 In storybook, `store-participants` demonstrate how we put that idea into practice.